 State Depository Libraries

 There are six depositories for Tennessee government publications, providing citizens access to state documents.
 You can find links to their online catalogs and their contact information on the list of Tennessee Depository System Libraries.
 The librarians at East Tennessee State University (ETSU) have worked hard to create records for Tennessee State documents.
-Even if you are not geographically close to ETSU, you can use their online catalog to identify hard-to-find publications.
+Even if you are not geographically close you can use the ETSU online catalog to identify hard-to-find publications.

 Tennessee Code Annotated (TCA) Title 12 Section 6 establishes TSLA and other libraries as depositories for government publications.
 This section also defines the responsibility of government agencies to provide the depositories copies of their publications for use by the public.